watreh/audacity/SRS.md

 **1.2 Intended Audience**

-This document is intended for software developers, project managers, quality assurance testers, potential contributors, and end-users who wish to understand the capabilities and expectations of Audacity.
+This document is intended for software developers, project managers, quality assurance testers, potential contributors, and end-users who wish to understand Audacity's capabilities and expectations.

 **1.3 Intended Use**

-Audacity is designed to provide a robust and user-friendly platform for audio recording, editing, and manipulation.
-It provides a wide range of audio processing functionalities from simple cut-and-trim operations to complex multi-track editing for podcasters, musicians and audio engineers.
+Audacity is designed to provide a robust and user-friendly audio recording, editing, and manipulation platform.
+It offers a wide range of audio processing functionalities, from simple cut-and-trim operations to complex multi-track editing, for podcasters, musicians, and audio engineers.

 **1.4 Product Scope**

 Audacity aims to be the go-to software for audio editing tasks, offering versatility and accessibility.
-It supports a multitude of audio formats, provide a rich set of editing tools and ensures compatibility across various operating systems.
+It supports many audio formats, provides a rich set of editing tools, and ensures compatibility across various operating systems.

 **1.5 Definitions and Acronyms**